“Once you commit to it, there's no going back.”

 You were in the Army.
 You're talking about your military service with someone who's never been in the military.
-You're explaining that you can't quit the military until you finish your entire term of service.
-You say:
+You say this to explaining that you can't quit the military until you finish your entire term of service.

 Once you commit to it, there's no going back.